We are often asked, “How Much Do Eyeglasses Cost?” so we compared the pricing at several retailers.

 When you buy eyeglass frames in a store you have the benefit of an optician helping you through your decisions.
 You also get to try the frames out in front of mirrors, changing the angles and looking at the frames from every direction.
 It is also beneficial should you want to return it should you change your mind.
 Lastly, should the glasses break or need to be adjusted, walking into a physical store for service is optimal.
 This is an incredibly difficult decision to make for most people.
 If you’re the sort of person who needs time to make decisions, instore eyeglass shopping is your safest option.

+So how much does it cost for glasses?
 Whichever way you look at it, you’re going to spend, on average, $150 for your eyeglasses.
 If you’re spendthrift you can get a new pair for about $100, but if you’re looking for designer-wear frames, the price can increase to as much as $500.
-Remember, this is the cost of the fram only.
+Remember, this is the cost of the frame only.
 It can be between $40 up to $300 for the lens.
 Factors include no glare, a lighter polycarbonate, or progressive lenses.

 The difference is that buying online will cut out sales consultant commissions and the price of running a store.
 So, look at paying anywhere from 10-30% less online.
 But remember that this saving could cost you if you don’t like your frames or have an issue with them.
 A store is always easy to visit.
 Some online stores have great exchange programs, but now you have to ship them back.
 So before you buy your frames and lenses, take a look at their exchange policies.